swfiua/gotu/docs/gotu.rst

 rotation.

-More specificly, that the effect is proportional to the mass of the body and drops of linearly with distance.
+More specificly, that the effect is proportional to the mass of the body and drops of with the reciprocal of the distance.

 With this assumption, he is also able to reproduce galactic rotation curves without need for dark matter.